Pharma Case Interview: Drug Launch, Pipeline Valuation, and Pricing Strategy (2026)

 The pharma P&L is radically different from standard businesses:

-This explains why pharma drugs are expensive: the revenue from successful drugs must recoup the cost of the 9 out of 10 candidates that failed.
+This explains why pharma drugs are expensive: revenue from successful drugs must also cover the cost of many candidates that fail during discovery or clinical trials.

 Pharma Case Framework